ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Typical inclusion criteria for chronic insomnia trials:

-• Difficulty falling asleep or staying asleep ≥3 nights per week for ≥3 months
+• Difficulty falling asleep or staying asleep at least 3 nights per week for at least 3 months — both frequency and duration criteria must be met

-• Daytime consequences: fatigue, mood disturbance, concentration difficulty, or functional impairment
+• Daytime consequences: fatigue, mood disturbance, concentration difficulty, or occupational/social impairment

-• Pittsburgh Sleep Quality Index (PSQI) score above threshold (usually ≥5)
+• Pittsburgh Sleep Quality Index (PSQI) score above threshold (typically ≥5) or Insomnia Severity Index (ISI) ≥15

-Common exclusion criteria include: untreated sleep apnea (OSA must typically be diagnosed and on stable CPAP before joining insomnia trials), severe psychiatric illness, current use of benzodiazepines or Z-drugs (a washout period is required for most trials), and shift work with rotating night schedules.
+Common exclusions: untreated obstructive sleep apnea (OSA must be diagnosed and on stable CPAP before joining most insomnia trials — a polysomnogram may be required if OSA hasn't been ruled out); severe active psychiatric illness that isn't stable; current benzodiazepine or Z-drug use (a washout period is required for most pharmacological trials); rotating night shift work that makes stable sleep timing impossible to assess.

 What Participation Involves

-Insomnia trials are among the most patient-friendly in clinical research:
+Insomnia trials are among the most participant-friendly in clinical research — worth knowing if you're hesitant about the demands of trial participation:

-• Duration: typically 4–16 weeks of active treatment, with optional 6–12 month follow-up
+• Duration: typically 4–16 weeks of active treatment phase, with optional 6–12 month follow-up for durability assessment

-• Monitoring: wrist actigraphy device (worn like a watch), sleep diary, weekly online questionnaires
+• Monitoring: wrist actigraphy device (worn like a watch, mailed to you), daily sleep diary (5 minutes per morning), weekly online questionnaires

-• In-person visits: 1–4 clinic visits for screening and assessment; many protocols are then fully remote
+• In-person visits: typically 1–4 clinic visits for screening and endpoint assessment; many protocols are fully remote thereafter

-• No overnight stays: unlike sleep apnea studies, insomnia trials rarely require polysomnography in a sleep lab
+• No overnight stays: unlike sleep apnea studies, insomnia trials rarely require polysomnography in a sleep laboratory

 Browse Recruiting Trials